SSrustworthy/DLRML-docs/docs/explore/Disneyland/Frontierland/Mark_Twain_Riverboat_v_1.md

 # Mark Twain Riverboat v.1

-## Description

 **Land(s)**: Frontierland

 **Loop Total Length**: 00:00:41.214

 This was a loop of a single short, instrumental track over and over again behind live or recorded narration.
 It was somewhat slow and sad sounding.
 See MouseBits, [https://forums.mousebits.com/threads/the-music-of-the-mark-twain-riverboat.10846/](https://forums.mousebits.com/threads/the-music-of-the-mark-twain-riverboat.10846/)  for an extensive discussion of this topic.
 The track is unreleased, but still plays today under the Disneyland Paris riverboat narration.

 ## Tracklist